abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 Given that all our category-theoretic diagrams commute, we can say, in such cases, that the formula and the diagram are equivalent.

-This formula (and the diagram) is the definition of a property called **associativity**.
+This formula (and the diagram also) is the definition of a property called **associativity**.
 Being associative is required for functional composition to really be called functional composition (and for a category to really be called category).
 It is also required for our diagrams to work, as diagrams can only represent associative structures (imagine if the diagram above does not commute - it would be super weird).

-Associativity is not just about diagrams, for example when we express relations using formulas, associativity just means that brackets don't matter, in our formulas (as evidenced by the definition **(h • g) • f = h • (g • f)**).
+Associativity is not just about diagrams, for example when we express relations using formulas, associativity law means that *the brackets don't matter*.
+The formulaic definition of associativity is **(h • g) • f = h • (g • f)**).

 And it is not only about categories either, it is a property of many other operations on other types of objects as well e.g. if we look at numbers, we can see that the multiplication operation is associative e.g. **(1 .
 2) .
 3 = 1 .
 (2 .
 3)**.
 While division is not **(1 / 2) / 3 = 1 / (2 / 3)**.

 Identity
 ---

 Ancient mathematicians invented the number zero that, although useless by itself, allowed them to define many useful numbers.
-In order to be able to define more stuff using morphisms in category theory, we too would want to define what we call the "identity morphism" for each object.
+In order to be able to define more stuff using morphisms in category theory, we too would want to define zero, or what we call the "identity morphism" for each object.
 In short, this is a morphism, that doesn't do anything.

 ![The identity morphism (but can also be any other morphism)](identity.svg)

 It's important to mark this morphism, because there can be (let's add the very important (and also very boring) reminder) many morphisms that go from one object to the same object, many of which actually do stuff.
-For example, mathematics deals with a multitude of functions that have the set of numbers as input and output, such as **negate**, **square**, **add one**, and are not at all the identity morphism.
+For example, mathematics deals with a multitude of functions that have the set of numbers as source and target, such as **negate**, **square**, **add one**, and are not at all the identity morphism.

 **Question:** What is the identity morphism in the category of sets?

 Isomorphisms
 ---